ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 ### View the email headers and download the email body

 The ability to preview email headers and download the body of an email body are powerful capabilities in Threat Explorer.
 Appropriate permissions must be assigned.
 Permissions are controlled through role-based access control (RBAC).
 Additionally, a new role, called *Preview* must be added to an Office 365 role group (for example into security operations, or security administrator).
-See [Preview role permissions for viewing message headers and downloading email content](#preview-role-permissions-for-viewing-message-headers-and-downloading-email-content).
+See [Preview role permissions](#preview-role-permissions).

 To access your message header and email download options, follow these steps: